 In some cases, an original will cannot be located, and a copy of a will must be probated.
 This requires a Court proceeding.
 There is a presumption that the original will was destroyed and therefore revoked.
 It is the burden of the person filing the action to rebut this presumption by clear and convincing evidence.
 This can often be a difficult burden to meet.

 Sometimes an individual will attempt to unlawfully destroy or introduce an invalid copy of a will.
 In New Jersey, a will may only be altered by execution of another will or codicil explaining the change.
-A will may be revoked by executing a subsequent will or by physically destroying a will such as burning it or ripping it up.
+A Will may be revoked by executing a subsequent will or by physically destroying a will such as burning it or ripping it up.
 The evidence necessary to prove this type of claim can often become compromised by someone seeking to cover up their wrongdoing.
+Our attorneys will move quickly and aggressively to demand discovery and secure the disputed assets.

 Breach of Fiduciary Duty